Your First Worship Service

 Do my children stay with me?

 Yes.
 In normal times, we offer a Children's Table with a specially trained Children's Host.
-During the time of the coronavirus, all children must stay seated with members of their social bubble.

 How will I know what to do?